-Draft EU rules that would require EU member states to clamp down on illegal waste shipments within the EU and to non-EU countries were backed by the Environment Committee on Wednesday.
-These rules, informally agreed with EU ministers, would close legal loopholes and entail more inspections.
-Member states would have to include in their inspection plans a minimum number of physical checks, and inspectors would be given more powers.
+Draft EU rules requiring member states to clamp down on illegal waste shipments within the EU and to non-EU countries were backed by the Environment Committee on Wednesday.
+These rules would close legal loopholes and entail more inspections.
+MEPs propose that member states include in their inspection plans a minimum number of physical checks, and that inspectors be given more powers.

 “Too many member states have been dragging their feet and have not been carrying out any real time inspections and checks on illegal waste shipments from their territories.
-Although the EU Waste Shipment Regulation requires that all waste exported out of the OECD countries be treated in an environmentally sound manner to protect citizens and environment, inspections have shown that approximately 25% of waste shipments within the EU do not comply with it", said rapporteur Bart Staes (Greens/EFA, BE).
-The agreement, negotiated with the Greek Presidency of the Council, was approved with 48 votes in favour, none against and 8 abstentions.
+Although the EU Waste Shipment Regulation (WSR) requires that all waste exported out of the OECD countries is treated in an environmentally sound manner to protect citizens and environment, inspections have shown that approximately 25 per cent of waste shipments within the EU do not comply with the WSR," said the rapporteur, Bart Staes (Greens/EFA, BE), who received a mandate for opening negotiations with the Greek presidency of the Council with 60 votes to 6 and no abstentions.

-The WSR lays down rules for waste shipments both within the EU and between the EU and third countries.
-It specifically prohibits exports of hazardous waste to countries outside the OECD and exports of waste for disposal outside the EU/EFTA.
+The WSR lays down rules for shipments of waste both within the EU and between the EU and third countries.
+It specifically prohibits exports of hazardous waste to countries outside the OECD and exports of waste for disposal outside EU/EFTA.

 However, illegal waste shipments remain a serious problem.
 Member states are responsible for enforcing the WSR.
-A few of them have thorough, well-functioning inspection systems, but others lag behind.
-This leads to “port hopping” by illegal waste exporters seeking to export waste from those with the most lenient practices.
+A few member states have thorough, well-functioning inspection systems, but others lag behind.
+This leads to “port hopping” by illegal waste exporters seeking to export waste from those with the most lenient controls.

-The text will be put to a vote by the full House at the 14-17 April plenary session in Strasbourg.
-The new regulation would apply from 1 January 2016.
+The text will be put to a vote by the full House during the 14-17 April plenary session in Strasbourg.